 Onions need to be finely diced.
 Grated onions are the best if you can stand the tears when the onion fumes hit your eyes.
 For diced onions, use 2 tablespoons.

-I usually have fresh lemons so I use fresh juice.
-KFC Coleslaw has enough other flavors in it that substituting with concentrated lemon juice would be fine.
+I usually have fresh lemons so I use fresh juice, but with all the other flavors going on substituting with concentrated lemon juice would be fine.

 Using extra vinegar would also work in a pinch.
 Vinegar will not add the same brightness lemon juice does and vinegar will slightly affect the finished product.
-It will still be a darn close copycat recipe, but if you taste it and think it’s missing something this might be the problem.
+It will still be a darn close to KFC’s, but if you taste it and think it’s missing something this might be the problem.

-Make sure mayonnaise is used, not a salad dressing like Miracle Whip.
-Salad Dressing will make this coleslaw way too sweet.
+Make sure mayonnaise is used, not a salad dressing like Miracle Whip, it will be way too sweet.

 See all the dressing in the bottom of the bowl after sitting for just a few minutes?

 Stir the coleslaw occasionally to redistribute the dressing.
 Give it one last stir before serving.